CalebMamula/CN-Ninja-Invaders-GBS/README.md

 -Put sound effects in the game for even more fun!

 -Allow a way to win.
 Add a timer, add lives, or some combination.
+Maybe a highscore?
 Be creative!

 -Add animations.
-For example, make the projectiles 'spin'.
+For example, make the projectiles spin or change color as they fly.

 -Make a new type of enemy.
 Maybe something that moves faster?
 Perhaps harder to kill?

-*Decide with your Sensei for which customizations you want to make to your game.
+*Decide with your Sensei on which customizations you want to make to your game.
 When you are ready, click **Done**.*